JohnBeal/activity-recognition-smartphones/CodeBook.md

 Experimental Design and background:

 Measurements were carried out on a group of 30 volunteers aged 19-48 years, while they performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 The embedded accelerometer and gyroscope of a smartphone worn on the subject's waist measured 3-axial linear acceleration and angular velocity at a rate of 50 Hz.
 The sensor signals were preprocessed with noise filters and sampled in 2.56 s windows with 50% overlap.
 A series of variables were calcultated for each window.
 The acceleration signal was decomposed into a body acceleration and gravitational component with a Butterworth low-pass filter (0.3 Hz).
-Jerk signals were derived from the body linear accleration and angular velocity and the magnitudes were calculated using the Euclidean norm.
+Jerk signals were derived from the body line accleration and angular velocity and the magnitudes were calculated using the Euclidean norm.
 Fast Fourier Transform was applied to some signals to transform from the time to frequency domain.
+All variables were normalised between -1 – 1, and are therefore dimensionless (without units)

 Raw data: